 April 18, 2019

-Unfortunately, you do not have an editor when you self-publish.
+Unfortunately, not everyone is able to hire an editor when they self-publish.
 This means that you will have to proofread your entire book thoroughly before you publish.
 However, you can use this to your advantage because you have complete control over your work.
 Here are some tips that may come in handy when you want to proof-read your work!

 Grammar and Punctuation:

 No one wants to read a book that has grammatical or punctuational errors.
 If you do not want to go over every word by yourself, we recommend using free tools like Grammarly that identify the errors for you and provide you with the correct usage.
 This may not always be accurate so don’t rely on it completely.

 The first stage can involve checking the spellings, followed by grammar and then punctuation, etc. Although this is very time-consuming, it helps to improve accuracy.

 People tend to read differently on screen and on paper.
 So if you print your manuscript and read it, you might be able to identify errors that you skipped while reading the online version.

 By reading the book out loud, you might hear something that your eyes missed!